 Four days.
 The local police picked me up and brought me here for relocation.
-They claimed that since I'm of German ancestry I belong in Germany even though I'm from Poland.
+They claimed that since I'm of German ancestry I belong in Germany even though I'm Polish.

-Yes, but you're a volksdeutsch which means you are subject to deportation.
+Yes, but you're Volksdeutsch Polish which means you are subject to deportation.